psychemedia/middle-english-romances/sir-isumbras.md

 And als he laye, abowte mydnyghte
 Thare come an angelle faire and bryghte,
 And broghte hym brede and wyne.
-" Palmere," he sayse, " welcome thou bee,
+"Palmere," he sayse, " welcome thou bee,
 The kynge of hevene wele gretis the,
 Forgyffene erre synnes thyne!

 XLVI.

-" And welecome," he sais, " Syr Ysambrace!
+"And welecome," he sais, " Syr Ysambrace!
 Forgeffene es the alle thi tryspase,
 For sothe als I the sayne!
 And wele the gretis now oure hevens kynge,